LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 8)

+- obj.init_data_needs_null_terminator was adding a redundant null terminator because tokenize makes a copy out of the source anyway (to handle escapes) so it's easy to do then. doesn't matter but confusion is bad for business. and i wasn't even zeroing the last byte, it just happened to be fresh memory all the time.
+- string literals in array initializers were being emitted twice because of count_array_init_elements.
+- strings for function names were emitted twice: `__func__` and `__FUNCTION__`
+- sema: show declaration line for InvalidField error reporting

 ## (Jun 7)

 - seperate out the fields of QbeModule you're supposed to set to init it.